-INTRODUCTION
+INTRODUCTION AND OVERVIEW

-CHAPTER 1: INTRODUCTION
+CHAPTER 1: INTRODUCTION AND OVERVIEW

 Boston University Medical Center ("BUMC") is comprised of the Boston University Medical Campus ("BU Medical Campus") and its affiliated teaching hospital, Boston Medical Center Corporation ("BMC").
-The BU Medical Campus includes three of Boston University's health science schools - the School of Medicine, the Henry M. Goldman School of Dental Medicine, and the School of Public Health.
-On March 22, 2010, the Trustees of Boston University and BMC (collectively known as the "Proponents") submitted a renewal for the Boston University Medical Campus Institutional Master Plan ("IMP") to the then Boston Redevelopment Authority ("BRA"), now Boston Planning and Development Agency ("BPDA").
+The BU Medical Campus includes three of Boston University's health science schools - the School of Medicine, the Henry M. Goldman School of Dental Medicine ("GSDM"), and the School of Public Health.
+On March 22, 2010, the Trustees of Boston University and BMC (collectively known as the "Proponents") submitted a renewal for the Boston University Medical Campus Institutional Master Plan ("IMP" or "2010 IMP") to the then Boston Redevelopment Authority ("BRA"), now Boston Planning and Development Agency ("BPDA").
 The IMP detailed Boston University Medical Center's proposed development for the next ten years, and was approved on June 22, 2010.
-On September 6, 2013, the Proponents submitted to the BRA an Institutional Master Plan Amendment to incorporate additions and modifications to the 2010 IMP, which was approved on November 13, 2013.
+On September 6, 2013, the Proponents submitted to the BRA the first Institutional Master Plan Amendment (the "2013 IMP Amendment") to incorporate additions and modifications to the 2010 IMP, which was approved on November 13, 2013.
 An IMP Update was submitted to the BPDA on April 19, 2017.

-The purpose of this Institutional Master Plan Notification Form ("IMPNF") is to describe the proposed second amendment to the existing 2010 IMP to add the renovation and expansion of the Henry M. Goldman School of Dental Medicine as a Proposed Institutional Project.
-Further details can be found in Chapter 5.0, Proposed Institutional Project.
+An Institutional Master Plan Notification Form ("IMPNF") to initiate review of a Proposed Institutional Project on the BU Medical Campus was submitted to the BPDA on May 15, 2017.
+A Scoping Determination was issued by the BPDA on July 5, 2017.
+The purpose of this Institutional Master Plan Amendment ("IMPA") is to respond to the requirements of the Scoping Determination and to describe the proposed second amendment to the 2010 IMP to add the renovation and expansion of the Henry M. Goldman School of Dental Medicine as a Proposed Institutional Project.
+Further details can be found in Chapter 4.0, Proposed Institutional Project.